‘Bold And The Beautiful’ Spoilers For Tuesday, March 12: Wyatt Soothes A Jealous Sally

 — Bold & The Beautiful (@BandB_CBS) March 1, 2019

 The Bold and the Beautiful spoilers, per Highlight Hollywood, indicate that Wyatt will try to soothe Sally.
 It appears as if he will need to reassure her of his love, and will remind her that they will revive her fashion house together.
-Wyatt will confirm his commitment to Spencer Fashions and to her.
+Wyatt will confirm his commitment to Spencer Fashions, and to her.

 The Bold and the Beautiful airs weekdays on CBS.
 Check back with The Inquisitr for the latest spoilers, recaps, and casting news.